Model 75 Limousine

 Peter's son, Joseph Widener, the beneficiary of some of that great wealth used it to fund his keen interest in thoroughbred horse racing.
 Joseph was the founder of Hialeah Park in Florida, having involvement in the project from concept and then building the facility.
 He was also the head of New York's Belmont Park.
 His Philanthropic efforts did not go unrecognized, as he was the founding benefactor of the National Gallery of Art in Washington, DC.
 This historical recap comes our way here at Classic Auto Mall by way of a consignment of a custom built 1939 Cadillac Model 75 Limousine which Widener had two built.
 Only 1 survives as the other one was demolished in an incident in Florida.
 This particular model was one of only 13 semi-custom formal open front town cars, and this particular car has a modified fenders to match the sloping lines of the rear of the car.
 So now it becomes 1 of 1!

 The Chauffeurs compartment has a simple but elegant leather split seat bench in un-marred black.
 A utilitarian black metal dash houses a speedometer, and a few controls, as well as a glovebox.
 The original white bakelite banjo style steering wheel, fronts this dash, and is in very good condition.
 Very clean white carpeting covers the floors.
 Slipping into the passenger compartment we are greeted by yards of luxurious gray felting on door panels, headliner and pillars.
 This fabric is accented by book matched mahogany wood panels which surround the compartment.
-A plush tufted and buttoned bench seat stretches from door to door, and has thermostatic controls embedded in the left armrest, and a call button and ashtray in the right.
-Inserted above this puffy couch are dual vanity cabinets, also in Mahogany.
+A plush tufted and buttoned bench seat stretches from door to door, and has radio controls embedded in the left armrest, and a call button and ashtray in the right.
+Inserted above this puffy couch are dual vanity cabinets, also in mahogany.
 One contains a set of Cartier sterling silver lipstick, perfume and compact containers, which are encrusted with Pave style rubies.
 The other cabinet has inserts for storing cigars.
 Our second fascinating fact comes into play as an emblem depicting St. Christopher that is embedded into the front mahogany rim in the passenger compartment.
 The significance of this emblem is due to a 17-year-old Brunn who was sent was sent to Paris by his father.
-He studied for 2 years under the auspices of a gentleman named Sovaucher, a designer associated with Hermes, Paris.
-As an homage to Sovaucher, the St. Christopher Medallion, produced by Hermes, adorns the interior.
+He studied for 2 years under the auspices of a gentleman named Saoutchik, a designer associated with Hermes, Paris.
+As an homage to Saoutchik, the St. Christopher Medallion, 1 of 6 produced by Hermes and all purchased by Brunn, adorns the interior.
+The clock is a Jaeger 8-day that swings outward to wind it.
 Noted are foldable jump seats at the divider, as well as a speedometer near the floor, just in case you are uncomfortable with the driver's speed.

 Powered by a 346ci V8 in original condition nicely preserved with shiny parts, an oil bath air cleaner, and clean engine compartment.